Raul1508/Raul1508/README.md

 📌 DOI: 10.13140/RG.2.2.33177.12642

 If you reference or build upon this work, please cite the above publication.

+# ⚠️ Usage Notice

+Code: The source code in this repository is provided for academic and research purposes under the Academic Research Use License.

+Media: All images, diagrams, and 3D models are original works © 2025 Raúl Eduardo Fernández Pachas.
+They may not be reused or reproduced without explicit permission.

 🖼️ Image Use Notice